 “I’m 40 and I have a lot of life ahead of me.”
 He puffed up with pride and smiled.
 His smile was contagious as Jessie looked around and saw both of his children smiling as well.
 She began to snicker.

-He looked at her, “I got this.
+He looked at her and winked, “I got this.
 Falkner doesn’t stand a chance.”

 Jessie smiled.
 Yes he does, she thought to himself.
 His birds are going to cream him.
 “You really should consider catching some more Pokemon.”